-I started work as an assistant in second hand car sales at the age of nineteen, but got a bit distracted by the glamour of playing guitar in various bands throughout the eighties and nineties, with moderate success ( I still have the embarrassing singles, video and albums) touring France twice on a 10 day gig was the closest I got to the rock and roll lifestyle and very rarely pick it up these days.
+I started work as an assistant in second hand car sales at the age of nineteen, but got a bit distracted by the glamour of playing guitar in various bands throughout the eighties and nineties.

-Riding bikes was always part of my life, such exotic machines as a Yamaha DT80, 750GS, teapot, the ever reliable Honda 100GT that I learnt on, a couple of Ducatis, obviously the whole Harley range, and now Triumphs, owning a Trident 900 (with only 102000 miles on the clock), Trophy 900, Daytona 595, and two 675's, I am currently figuring out how I can buy the 675R.
+Riding bikes was always part of my life, such exotic machines as a Yamaha DT80, Suzuki 750GS, Suzuki "teapot", the ever reliable Honda 100GT that I learnt on, a couple of Ducatis, Ridden the '90's Harley range, and now Triumphs, owning a Trident 900 (with only 102000 miles on the clock), Trophy 900, Daytona 595, and the Daytona 675.

 I have been motorcycling for 40 years starting with a moped collected on my 16th birthday.
 I have owned a large variety of bikes over the years and used them for everything from European tours to dropping my son off at school (which raised a few eyebrows as he was only 6).